-Investors will require that all new construction projects have full sealed architectural plans prior to closing.
+Investors will require that all new construction developments have full, sealed architectural plans prior to closing.

-Some rehabilitation projects can use existing as-built plans in addition to a thoroughly defined scope of work.
-However, rehabilitation projects that will include any structural or major mechanical/electrical/plumbing (MEP) systems alterations will also be required to have full architectural drawings that define the changes and confirm that all changes will be structurally sound and meet current code requirements.
+Some rehabilitation developments can use existing as-built plans in addition to a thoroughly defined scope of work.
+However, rehabilitation developments that will include any structural or major mechanical/electrical/plumbing (MEP) systems alterations will also be required to have full architectural drawings that define the changes and confirm that all changes will be structurally sound and meet current code requirements.

 Some states will also require preliminary architectural drawings and certification letters signed by an architect at the time of application.